hiroshimamiya/EPIB685/README.md

 # Assignments

-Use of images without proper credit and citation will lead to reduced marks, whether the images are from generative AI, scientific literature, media reports, and the internet.
+Use of images without proper credit and citation will lead to reduced marks, whether the images are sourced from generative AI, scientific literature, media reports, and the internet.

 ## Assignment 1: Story mapping- mapping exposures anbd creating narratives using GIS software (25%)
-You will geographically map exposures and social determinants using GIS (Geographic Information System) and create story a story map.
+- You will geographically map exposures and social determinants of health and potentially health outcommes using GIS (Geographic Information System) and create story a storymap.
-The objective is to be familiar with GIS software and geospatial data.
+The primary objective is to be familiar with GIS software to visualize geospatial data.
 The secondary objective is to develop communication skills for the existing public health issues using geospatial images and existing litrature and media reports.
-In Class (Week) 2 and 3, we will go through the use of GIS software and story mapping.
+ - In Class (Week) 2 and 3, we will go through the use of GIS software and story mapping.
-You are asked to submit the storymap (graded) to the instructor and present to the class (ungraded).
+ - You are asked to submit the storymap (graded) to the instructor and present in the class (ungraded).
+ -  Detailed instructions and grading scheme will be provided after GIS workshops.

 ## Assignment 2: Critical review of environmental epidemiology studies (group work) (25%)
 With your teammate (2-3 students, depending on class size), you will be asked to provide a presentation for an environmental epidemiology study.
 The research papers to critique will be assigned to students in Week 5.